hardin47/website/Math150/Notes/05-log.md

 #### modeling categorical predictors with multiple levels

-##### Snoring
+::: {.example}

-A study was undertaken to investigate whether snoring is related to a heart disease.
+**Snoring** A study was undertaken to investigate whether snoring is related to a heart disease.
 In the survey, 2484 people were classified according to their proneness to snoring (never, occasionally, often, always) and whether or not they had the heart disease.

 | Variable 	| Description 	|
 |--------------------------------	|--------------------------------------------------	|